I receive — from a range of people — entreaties for help with United World College (UWC) scholarship applications, which isn’t unusual.

 The other issue with his PM of Aug.
 5 is that he does NOT have some of the most basic facts straight.

 The young man was a student at one of the many schools I went and spoke at about my life and UWC scholarships to try to inspire them to dream big and shoot for the moon!
-In the presentations, I invariably talk about my reasons for returning to Nepal, one of which was to make a difference in the lives of the next generation of Nepalese youngsters from backgrounds similar to mine and how I have been trying to do that by co-running COMMITTED and volunteering for UWC Nepal.
+In the presentations, I invariably talked about my reasons for returning to Nepal, one of which was to make a difference in the lives of the next generation of Nepalese youngsters from backgrounds similar to mine and how I have been trying to do that by co-running COMMITTED and volunteering for UWC Nepal.
 (For examples of videos or blog posts of presentations, click here, here, here or here.)
 But clearly, he is hopelessly confused about me, COMMITTED, and my voluntary work as a member of the (UWC Nepal) Selection Committee.

 Of course, COMMITTED has nothing to do with disseminating information about the scholarships, let alone with the selection of candidates.